-This is a high quality software for converting image files in different formats such as JPG, PNG, BMP, GIF or TIF, and scanned images to useful vector image files suitable for CAD, GIS and CNC application.
+This is a high-quality software for converting image files in different formats such as JPG, PNG, BMP, GIF or TIF, and scanned images to use vector image files suitable for CAD, GIS and CNC application.

 This is one of the most popular image vectorizer software you can use to convert bitmaps to vectors quickly, and get your artwork ready for print, or embroider, cutting and more processes.